Ammar-Rozali/Stock-Selector/README.md

 From my testing the getting more days you want predict, the more accuracy it gets.
 For example, if your ‘LOOKUP_STEP = 20’, days 20 more gain more accuracy from previous days.

-‘EPOCHS = 800’ and ‘N_STEPS = 90’ is the best parameter for my testing.
+‘EPOCHS = 800’ and ‘N_STEPS = 90’ is the best parameter from my testing.
 You also can play around with ‘N_STEPS’, ‘EPOCHS’ and ‘LOOKUP_STEP’ see which combination works best.